xogusrns123/Helix-ASPLOS25/readme.md

 These heuristic-based methods run very fast.
 However, the quality of the model placement can not be guaranteed.
 Then, we use Helix's MILP-based model placement planner to generate high-quality model placements:

+> **Tips:** You need to remove the contents of `./layouts/ilp` directory before running the following
+> command.
+The folder currently contains our results.
+If you want to compare your results with ours,
+> you can move the contents to a backup place.
+Also, before running the MILP-based model placement
+> planner, you need to run `petals` to generate a model placement for LLaMA-2 70B.
+We bootstrap the
+> solver with `petals`' solution.

 ```bash
 python step2_model_placement.py ilp
 ```